More Than a Job

 • Have provided therapy in a school setting or within a community model.

-• Be comfortable and experienced with a wide range and intensity of mental health issues, including safety assessment and planning.
+• Be comfortable and experienced with a wide range and intensity of mental health issues.

 • Communicate clearly and consistently with all necessary stake-holders and maintain organized and detailed clinical documentation.

-• Have a Master’s in Mental Health Counseling, Social Work, Psychology or related degree.
+• Have a Master’s degree in Mental Health Counseling, Social Work, Psychology or related degree.

 Benefits: